Land records can help indicate where property was owned by an individual, and sometimes the value of that land and what it was used for.

 There is an online database which indexes the majority of Māori Land Court minute books for all Māori Land Court districts in New Zealand from 1865-1910.
 This was done by librarians in the New Zealand and Pacific Collection at the University of Auckland Library.

-- The Māori Land Court Minute Books database is an index, not a full-text database.
+- The Māori Land Court Minute Books Index is not a full-text database.
 It does not include copies of pages from the minute books as images or in text form.

 - The database covers all seven Māori Land Court districts: Taitokerau, Waikato-Maniapoto, Tairawhiti, Waiariki, Aotea, Takitimu and Waipounamu.